hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 any one program or jurisdiction will only need a small sub-set for most uses.
-To facilitate adoption of the data standards and to reduce variation between jurisdictions, which can be costly for software providers and contractors, BPI WG-5 has collaborated with programs to develop:
+To facilitate adoption of the data standards and to reduce variation between jurisdictions, which can be costly for software providers and contractors, BPI WG-5 has collaborated with programs to develop: [BECAUSE THIS IS GOING ON A FEDERAL SITE, WE HAVE TO BE SENSITIVE TO ANY OTHER ORGS WHO ARE CONDUCTING ACTIVITIES OR DEVELOPING STANDARDS OR GUIDANCE THAT COULD ALSO BE USEFUL TO STAKEHOLDERS.
+IS ANYONE ELSE BEYOND BPI LIKE ACCA OR RESNET OR ASHRAE OR ANYONE ELSE DOING ANYTHING IN THIS SPACE THAT WE SHOULD BE AWARE OF AND INCLUDE IN THIS GUIDE?]

 BPI-2101-S-2013: Standard Requirements for a Certificate of Completion for Residential Energy Efficiency Upgrades
     to identify a standard set of data elements for certificates that